brunoscopelliti/brunoscopelliti.com/www/content/blog/notes-docker-mastery.md

 ---
-title: "Notes on “Docker Mastery: ..”"
+title: "Notes on “Docker Mastery: …”"
 preview: "This post collects my notes while following “Docker Mastery: with Kubernetes +Swarm from a Docker Captain” course, by Bret Fisher on Udemy."
 date: 2023-02-25T07:00:00+01:00
-meta_description: "My notes on Udemy Course: 'Docker Mastery: with Kubernetes +Swarm from a Docker Captain'"
+meta_description: "My notes on Udemy Course: “Docker Mastery: with Kubernetes +Swarm from a Docker Captain”"
 categories: ["memo", "docker"]
 changefreq: "yearly"
 lastmod: 2023-02-25T07:00:00+01:00